codekopf/Coursera-OOJPDSaB/README.md

 4) An extension of your choice
 Ultimately, you'll decide what "counts" as an extension and we'll just ask you to report on what you accomplished.
 We hope you have fun and pick something which is interesting to you and you'd feel proud showcasing to others

+You can check other students submissions under content folder.
+There is also my submission with feedback by other students.
+I should work on my simplification of work in case of dealing with non-programmers :)

 ## End note ##
 I have finished this course, and it was great fun.
-I really like a possibility actually to visualise the path search for different algorithms.
+I liked a possibility actually to visualize the path search for different algorithms.